-4.9 Design and implement advocacy activities to influence policy reforms and implementation
+4.2 Design and implement advocacy activities to influence policy reforms and implementation

 Advocacy activities have important roles in creating awareness, effecting change and influencing decisions, especially in maters that require government intervention and action.
-The design of advocacy activities will aim to convince relevant government agencies to adopt and implement policies and support mechanisms favourable for the implementation of biomass cogeneration, through dialogues, fora and appropriate media channels.
+The design of advocacy activities will aim to convince relevant government agencies to adopt and implement policies and support mechanisms favourable for the implementation of biomass cogeneration, through dialogues, for a and appropriate media channels.

-4.10 Support policy makers and relevant agencies in policy formulation and enhancements
+4.3 Support policy makers and relevant agencies in policy formulation and enhancements makers particularly on the technical soundness of the policies and the experiences of other countries/regions in implementing certain polices.

-Once the need for policy formulation and enhancements is established and the policy makers agree to adopt some measures, the policy experts within the Cogen Centre will provide support to the policy makers particularly on the technical soundness of the policies and the experiences of other countries/regions in implementing certain polices.
+Once the need for policy formulation and enhancements is established and the policy makers agree to adopt some measures, the policy experts within the Cogen Centre will provide support to the policy